Irza-bey Hajibeylinsky: Service in the Armed Forces of the ADR

 Since 26 July 1918, the Lieutenant Colonel Irza-bey Hajibeylinsky served in the newly formed Muslim Separate Azerbaijani Corps of the ADR, by the order of the Transcaucasian Commissariat.
 He was promoted to colonel.
 He also commanded the 1st Cavalry Karayaz regiment.
 At the beginning of July 1918, the corps was disbanded and its units, together with the 5th Caucasian and the 15th Chanakhgalin Turkish divisions that arrived, became part of the newly formed Caucasian Islamic Army of Nuri Pasha.
 The Colonel Hajibeylinsky continued to command the 1st Cavalry Karayaz regiment until the fall of 1918.
 Since November, as the commander of the 1st Cavalry Tatar Regiment.
 On 17 September 1919, he was appointed chief of staff of the Baku fortified region.

 By the order of the Minister of War, the General of Artillery Samad bey Mehmandarov, No. 128 dated with 2 March 1920, the chief of staff of Baku fortified region, the Colonel Hajibeylinsky was appointed, on 1 March 1920, Head of the Operational Intelligence Department of the Quartermaster General's Office of Army Headquarters.
 On 3 April 1920, the Colonel Hajibeylinsky was included in the interdepartmental commission for the reception of property of the interned units of the Volunteer Army, as the head of the military department.

 Family

-Irza-bey Hajibeylinsky was married to the grand-daughter of the famous Azerbaijani writer and illuminator - Mirza Fatali Akhundov, the Princess Alia-Soltan-khanum Qajar.
-Alia-Soltan-khanum is the daughter of the Prince Bahman, Mirza's son, colonel, Prince Khanbaba-khan Qajar (1848-1926) and of Nisa-khanum Akhundova (1856-1924).
-Irza-bey Hajibeylinsky and Alia-Soltan-khanum Qajar (1889-1943) had a son - Hajibeylinsky Kamil Irza-bey oglu (16 January 1919, Tiflis — 16 January 1973, Baku).
+Irza-bey Hajibeylinsky was married to the granddaughter of the famous Azerbaijani writer and illuminator - Mirza Fatali Akhundov, the Princess Alia-Soltan-khanum Qajar.
+Alia-Soltan-khanum is the daughter of the Prince Bahman, Mirza's son, colonel, Prince Khanbaba-khan Qajar (1848–1926) and of Nisa-khanum Akhundova (1856–1924).
+Irza-bey Hajibeylinsky and Alia-Soltan-khanum Qajar (1889–1943) had a son - Hajibeylinsky Kamil Irza-bey oglu (16 January 1919, Tiflis — 16 January 1973, Baku).